Skip to footer content

 Frequently Asked Questions

-How do I display a PDF in a Blazor component?
+How can I integrate a PDF viewer in a server-side Blazor application?

-Can I generate a PDF from a Razor component's HTML?
+How can I generate a PDF from HTML in a Blazor application?

 Jacob Mellor, Chief Technology Officer @ Team Iron